Optimally Biased Expertise: Conclusion

 \section{Conclusion}

-We show that hiring an agent with beliefs that are misaligned with those of the principal can be beneficial for the principal, contrary to popular belief.
-In particular, if the agent needs to acquire information to make a decision, delegation to an agent who is ex ante more uncertain about what the best action is but shares some of the principal's predispositions is optimal for her.
-This is mainly due to a more uncertain agent being willing to acquire more information about the state, which enables more efficient actions being taken.
-We show that exploiting belief misalignment can be a valid instrument that the principal can use in delegation, which in some settings is on par with or better than state-contingent transfers or restriction of the action set from which the agent can choose.
+We show that hiring an agent with beliefs that are misaligned with those of the principal can be beneficial for the principal, though only when the principal herself is ex ante biased.
+We show this in a model where the agent can flexibly acquire costly information before making a decision.
+More specifically, a biased principal prefers to delegate to an agent who is ex ante more uncertain about what the best action is but is somewhat biased towards the same action as her.
+This is mainly due to agent's confirmatory learning: information costs drive the agent to err in favor of the ex ante optimal action.
+A more uncertain agent is less prone to it and makes mistakes more evenly across states and actions, which benefits the principal -- despite her also favoring the ex ante optimal action.

-In the analysis, we use the workhorse rational inattention model for discrete choice, the Shannon model.
-It allows us to provide a richer demonstration of the consequences of delegation to a biased agent by allowing the agent to acquire information flexibly, which introduces additional bias into the decisions of an agent with misaligned beliefs.
-We show that misaligned delegation is optimal \emph{despite} the bias introduced by this flexibility.
-Hence, while the exact trade-offs do, obviously, depend on the particular cost function specification, the main takeaways would persist regardless of the form of the costs of information.

-Our analysis focuses on misalignment and away from contracting.
-A potentially fruitful avenue for further research would be to consider more carefully the contracting problem in a setting where the principal and the agent have misaligned beliefs and/or preferences, and to investigate how contracting can build upon the inherent benefits of misalignment.

-Further, due to the added complexity of rational inattention models, we confine our exploration to a discrete state-matching model, which strays away from the continuous models more commonly used in delegation problems.
-In a model with continuous actions, the scope for an agent to manifest his bias is much larger, hence the trade-off between the agent's information acquisition and biased decision-making would again be different.
-Exploration of the effects of misalignment in a continuous model of delegated expertise could be an interesting direction for further research as well.
+As we show, exploiting belief misalignment can be a valid instrument that the principal can use in delegation.
+The value of this instrument is highest to a moderately-biased principal, whereas both an unbiased and an extremely biased principals would optimally select an aligned agent.
+We show that in our setting, misalignment is strictly more helpful to the principal than the restriction of the agent's action set.
+On the contrary, the principal wants to nudge the agent to consider more actions: the set of actions the agent takes under optimal delegation is larger than under aligned delegation.
+We further show that communication performs on par with delegation in our setting.
+Finally, we show in the Online Appendix that misalignment performs on par with -- or better than -- contingent transfers (contracts) in some settings.